ibr-cm/ions/_sources/evaluation_plotting.md.txt

 number of tasks is possible.

 For ease of use, the following omissions are possible:
-- the `transforms` phase is optional
+- the `transforms` phase is optional, chaining transforms is possible
 - the `exporter` and `reader` phases are optional, the `plot` phase can just use the datasets extracted in the `evaluation` phase